biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

-We add two more processes.
+And we have to add two new processes.
 The first one is for the indexing the reference genome (with `bowtie-build`):

 .. code-block:: groovy